Integrable Differential Systems for Deformed Laguerre-Hahn Orthogonal Polynomials: Acknowledgments

 \section{Acknowledgments}

 The work of MNR is partially supported by CMA-UBI (grants UID-B-MAT/00212/2020 and UID-P-MAT/00212/2020), funded by FCT.
 The work of MNR is also partially supported by Dirección General de Investigación e Innovación, Consejería de Educación e Investigación of the Comunidad de Madrid (Spain), and Universidad de Alcalá under grant CM/JIN/2021-014, Proyectos de I+D para Jóvenes Investigadores de la Universidad de Alcalá 2021.
 NSW would like to acknowledge the support of grant UID/MAT/00324/2019 provided by FCT/Portugal during the visit to CMUC, Universidade de Coimbra, in October-November 2019.
+The authors wish to thank the referees for their careful revision of the manuscript and in particular their comments and suggestions which have improved the presentation of the manuscript.